 I am guessing that by 2015 the DMV will report to the legislature that AB 91 reduced recidivism in the 4 pilot counties and the law will be extended to the rest of California.

-Effective January 1 of 2019, the IID law in California changes to require all DUI drivers to install ignition interlock devices in their cars.
+Effective January 1 of 2019, the IID law in California changed to require all DUI drivers to install ignition interlock devices in their cars.
 This law was signed by Governor Brown because the IID is very effective in stopping repeat offenders from drinking and driving.
 The consequence for a person convicted of a DUI is a significant increase in the cost of DUI, which is estimated now to be over $10,000.00.
 After SB1046 takes effect, a first offender DUI will have to have an Ignition Interlock Device in his car for 5 months.
 A second offender will have to have an IID for one year.
-A third offense DUI will require IID for 2 years and a 4th offense will require 3 years of an IID.
-The IID costs are approximately $70 per month to calibrate the breathalyzer.
+A third offense DUI will require an IID for 2 years and a 4th offense will require 3 years of an IID.
+The IID costs approximately $70 per month to calibrate the breathalyzer.
 According to some research, an IID reduces repeat offenses by 70%.
-SB 1046 makes an incentive to install an ignition interlock device by given restricted driver’s licenses to people who were previously not eligible to drive.
+SB 1046 makes an incentive to install an ignition interlock device by giving restricted driver’s licenses to people who were previously not eligible to drive.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.